shanebersiek/iOSI-precourse-onboarding/week-04/labs/intermediate-swift-lab/README.md

 ## Deliverables

-Turn in your XCode Project by submitting a PR.
+Turn in your Xcode Project by submitting a PR.

 It should look something like this: